ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 You can now interact with the GRSR REST API via curl and a token (needs to be verified).

 ```
-curl -s -X POST 'http://localhost:8081/api/v1/substances' -H 'auth-user: admin' -H "auth-key: $COMPUTED_TOKEN"
+curl -s -X GET 'http://localhost:8081/api/v1/substances' -H 'auth-user: admin' -H "auth-key: $COMPUTED_TOKEN"
 ```

 ### List/Clear H2 Sessions

 If you are debugging locally and your app is using an H2 database.
-You can use this script to clear sessions as needed.
+You can use these scripts to list/clear sessions as needed.

 Create these files: